jikamens/jobs-filterer-for-linkedin/README.md

 although there are buttons you can click to supposedly tell LinkedIn not to show you a particular job again, it frequently ignores this.

-The code here implements a Chrome extension’s which allows you to improve the quality of these lists of jobs by filtering out jobs you don’t want to see based on regular-expression matches on the job title, company name, or location.
+The code here implements a Chrome extension which allows you to improve the quality of these lists of jobs by filtering out jobs you don’t want to see based on regular-expression matches on the job title, company name, or location.

 You can install this extension from the Chrome Web Store at [TBD].

-Once you've installed it, open the options page for the extension, enter the regular expressions you want to filter with, one per line, in the text boxes. *Do not enclose your regular expressions in slashes* like you would if you were writing them in JavaScript.
+Once you've installed it, open the options page for the extension and enter the regular expressions you want to filter with, one per line, in the text boxes. *Do not enclose your regular expressions in slashes* like you would if you were writing them in JavaScript.